-This module includes transportation of processed raw materials and product components to the STANLEY manufacturing facility in Connecticut.
+This module includes transportation of processed raw materials and product components to the STANLEY manufacturing facilities in Connecticut and Indiana.

 Module A3: Manufacture of the Door Products

 This stage includes all the relevant manufacturing processes and flows, including the impacts from energy use and emissions at the facility.
 Production of capital goods, infrastructure, manufacturing equipment, and personnel-related activities are not included.
 This stage also includes the production and disposal (including transport) of the product packaging materials.